Module 4 • International Monetary Systems

 4. Are stablecoins a competitor to USD—or a distribution channel that reinforces USD use?

-Logic we can defend without claiming “a forecast.”
+Logic we can defend without making “price forecasts.”

 Core idea: Gold is a non-liability asset (no issuer default risk) and can be viewed as a hedge against extreme tail events (sanctions risk, war risk, inflation regime shifts, or confidence shocks).